Melasma: Causes, Symptoms, And Treatment Options

 Melasma is a skin disorder that causes hyperpigmentation on the sun-exposed areas of your face and body.
 It leaves brown or blueish gray patches on your face and body and is especially common among individuals with brown skin living in tropical latitudes.
 The skin condition also affects mostly women.

-Melasma is also called chloasma or mask of pregnancy when developed during pregnancy.
+Melasma is also called chloasma or mask of pregnancy.
+As it is, pigmentation during pregnancy is very common.
 Although it is painless and benign, it can hamper your social life by making you self-conscious.

 Only a licensed medical practitioner or a dermatologist can examine your skin and diagnose the skin condition.
 We will now look at some symptoms of this skin disorder.